Cheryl Cole's Baby Bump Makes Its Debut in a Charity Campaign

 RELATED: Cheryl Cole and Liam Payne Make a Big Statement During Date Night

 Cole, 33, and Payne, 23, love first stepped out together on the red carpet in May 2016.
-Head to princes-trust.org.uk for more details about the new campaign.
+Head to princes-trust.org.uk for more details about and videos from the new campaign.